Northeastern-Electric-Racing/LearningSessions/learning-session-5-prisma/README.md

 ## Exercise 1

 - fill out the `createUser` function
-- create a new user with no team.
-Check that it works in Prisma Studio
+- Add a call to createUser in the main() function that creates a new user with no team.
+Run `yarn start`.
+Check that it worked in Prisma Studio
 - create another user with the exact same email.
 What happens?
 Why?
 - create a user that's on the team you made in the pre exercise.
 Check that it works in Prisma Studio